20 Types of Caterpillars in Louisiana

 The monkey slug is more than a foot long and brown with white spots.

-Unfortunately, it’s rare to see because it avoids humans living in hardwood forests, where you can only catch a glimpse if you’re lucky enough to spot them.
+Unfortunately, it’s rare because it avoids humans living in hardwood forests, where you can only catch a glimpse if you’re lucky enough to spot them.
 Don’t worry, though.
 They don’t bite or sting.

 18. Spotted Apatelodes Caterpillar